Chukak/containers/docs/sorted_list.md

 ```

 ## Get the first element
-To get the first element from the list, use the `front` method.
-Returns the first element from the list.
+To get the first element of the list, use the `front` method.
+Returns the first element of the list.
 ```cpp
 sorted_list<int> list = {2, 1};
 ...